 IBM Director Console displays a system icon for a managed system object.
 When VMM recognizes the managed system as a coordinator, it adds a second icon to depict status information about VMware VirtualCenter server.
 VMM obtains status information from the virtualization application.
-For example, a system that is running VMware VirtualCenter server and that has not yet granted permission to IBM Director to perform operations on VMM objects is represented in IBM Director Console as the server and the virtual objects is represented in IBM Director Console as the server and the virtual objects is represented in IBM Director Console as the server and the virtual objects is represented in IBM Director Console as the server and the virtual objects is represented in IBM Director Console as the server and the virtual objects is represented in IBM Director Console as the server and the virtual objects is represented in the director Console as the server and the virtual objects is represented in the director Console as the server and the virtual objects is represented in the director console as the server and the virtual objects is represented in the director console as the server and the virtual objects is represented in the director console as the server and the virtual objects is represented in the director console as the server and the virtual objects is represented in the director objects is represented in the virtual ob
+For example, a system that is running VMware VirtualCenter server and that has not yet granted permission to IBM Director to perform operations on VMM objects is represented in IBM Director Console as the server and the server as the server and the server as the server and the server as the